 |December 2013||13.0%||6.5%||6.7%||138.266 Million||246.745 Million|

-So over the last 12 months employment has increased 2.071 million but the civilian non-institutional population (a fairly narrow measurement of population) increased by 2.257 Million so that results in a comparative net LOSS of 186,000.
-This agrees with to Gallup’s Payroll to Population (P2P) employment rate.
-So how can a decline in P2P possibly result in a decline in unemployment by -1.1% ?
-So even using the BLS’s own Employment numbers we can see that the Unemployment rate is not accurate.
+So over the last 12 months employment has increased 2.218 million but the civilian non-institutional population (a fairly narrow measurement of population) increased by 2.263 million so that results in a comparative net LOSS of 45,000.
+Of course according to Gallup’s P2P, less than half of the population is working so the situation is somewhat better than last year.

 Back at the peak of the unemployment, there was some discussion in the media about “discouraged workers” U-6 is the broadest measurement of unemployment which includes ”discouraged workers” and part-time workers who would rather be working full-time but can’t find full-time employment.
 Back in November 2011 the unadjusted U-6 unemployment rate was 15.0% and in November 2012 just in time for the election it was down to 13.9% but in December 2012 it jumped up to 14.4% and in January 2013 it jumped back to 15.4% (worse than November 2011) in February 2013 it was 14.9%.
 In both April and May 2013 it was 13.4%, while in June it jumped back up to 14.6%.
 Gallop calls this the “Underemployment Rate” and says it is was 17.3% in July 2013, 17.4% in August and 17.1% in September exactly the same as July 2012 but down from 18% in July of 2011.
-Of course the BLS is telling us U-6 in January is “only” 13.5% up from 13.0% in December 2013.
-There is a 5.1% difference between Gallup’s 18.6% and BLS’s 13.5%.
-In October the numbers were Gallup 16.5% and BLS 13.2% still a 3.3% difference, in December the difference was 4.2%, so just like Pinoccio’s nose the lie is growing.
+Of course the BLS is now telling us U-6 in March 2013 is “only” 12.8% and Gallup says it is 16.9%.
+There is a 4.1% difference between Gallup’s numbers and the BLS numbers.
+This is down from a 5.1% difference last month.

 See U-6 Unemployment Rate for more information on the broader U-6 unemployment calculation that includes these “discouraged” unemployed and gives a truer picture of the total unemployment situation.
 Also see the Misery index ( which includes Unemployment Rate+ Inflation Rate).
 The adjusted unemployment rate in January of 2009 when Obama was sworn in was 7.8% the current adjusted unemployment rate is 7.2% if we accept the government numbers or 7.7% if we use Gallup numbers.
 In the intervening years the rate reached a peak of 10.1% with an average of 8.76%.
 The average unemployment rate during the Bush presidency was 5.3% and during the Clinton presidency it was 5.2%.
 In addition to looking at the unemployment rate, I prefer to look at the actual employment rate, which often shows a different picture, in that we can see how many people are actually employed and it is less easily manipulated, since the number of people who have opted for retirement or just stopped looking for work is not a factor.
 See the Current Employment Data.